THE BEST AERO BIKE WHEELS

 Campagnolo Bora WTO 60 – Announced in 2018, it has been slow to become available for enthusiasts especially with a Shimano freehub (link to Know’s Shop).
 I’ve not been able to get a hold of one yet to test.
 If I do, I’ll add it to this review.

 DT Swiss ARC 1100 Dicut 62 and Swiss Side Hadron 625 – These are the same wheels with different cosmetics, branding, and marketing stories.
 The rims are designed by Swiss Side and manufactured by DT Swiss and use DT’s 240 hubs and Aerolite spokes.
-The wheels are relatively narrow (17mm internal, 23mm external at the brake track) and are heavily discounted from their original asking price though still just under $2000 (link to Know’s Shop for the DT Swiss ARC 1100 wheelset).
+The wheels are relatively narrow (17mm internal, 27mm external for the rim brake wheelset, 20mm internal, 27mm external for the disc brake wheelset) and are heavily discounted from their original asking price though still just under $2000 (link to Know’s Shop for the DT Swiss ARC 1100 wheelset).

 Note, it’s not a tubeless-ready wheelset.